Generalized model of incipient plasticity with parametric variations: Conclusions

-In a nutshell, the present work closely examines the strategy of estimating the activation volume of critical events like dislocation nucleation using statistical events by analyzing the cumulative distribution of critical loads.
-Through the series of measurements, we find that the method remains valid only in the case of rigidly fixed activation parameters, while the variance in the measured critical loads is solely attributed to thermal activation.
-We argue that this constraint is physically unreasonable, and the activation parameters are expected to vary over some range.
-We extend and generalize the statistical model to allow for such statistical parametric variation and find that even a little variance in the parameters can significantly alter the distribution of critical loads in comparison to the conventional constrained model.
-In particular, using the method of constrained model on the results obtained with parametric fluctuations produces the misleading result of extremely small activation volumes, which explains why the experiments and simulations have ubiquitously reported activation volumes comparable to atomic volumes.
-While the study underlines the effect of not incorporating the parametric fluctuations within the purview of the constrained statistical model, a major issue remains unresolved.
-A generalization of the constrained model to its unconstrained version shows that the cumulative distribution of critical loads depends on the probability density of the activation parameters.
-In the present study, this is verified by considering a toy distribution, where the parameters are uniformly distributed over a narrow range.
-This assumption, though simple, captures two essential components of a distribution, namely, a central value and a measure of dispersion.
-For a realistic physical scenario, either in experiment or simulation, we do not have any information regarding the exact form of the parametric distribution.
-A possible workaround is to assume a reasonable distribution like a Gaussian or log-normal distribution and treat its mean and standard deviation as free parameters.
-Subsequently, the fitting can be performed using the data from multiple sets of measurements at various temperatures and loading rates by tuning the distribution parameters.
-We hope the outcome of this work can pave the way for further investigations in this direction.
+While the present study underlines the effect of not incorporating the parametric fluctuations within the constrained statistical model's purview, another issue remains open.
+A generalization of the rigid model to its unconstrained version shows that the cumulative distribution of critical loads depends on the distribution of activation parameters.
+The present study verifies this by considering a toy distribution, where the parameters are uniformly distributed over a narrow range.
+This assumption, though simple, captures two essential components of a distribution: a central value and a measure of dispersion.
+For a realistic activation mechanism of incipient plasticity, either in an experiment or simulation, we do not have access to the exact form of the parametric distribution.
+A possible workaround is to assume a reasonable distribution like a Gaussian or log-normal probability density and treat its mean and standard deviation as free parameters.
+Subsequently, fitting can be performed using the data from multiple sets of measurements at various temperatures and loading rates by tuning the distribution parameters.
+The outcome of this work can pave the way for further investigations in that direction.